max-geller/max-geller/README.md

 ### Hi there 👋

 My name is Max Geller.
-I'm a contstruction professional and full-stack software developer based in Phoenix, AZ.
+I'm a construction professional and full-stack software developer based in Phoenix, AZ.

 - ⚡ I’m currently working on advanced data modeling for tracking construction costs.